Open-CSP/WikiSearch/README.md

 * `$wgWSSearchElasticSearchHosts`: Sets the list of ElasticSearch hosts to use (defaults to `["localhost:9200"]`)
 * `$wgWSSearchAPIRequiredRights`: Sets the list of rights required to query the WSSearch API (defaults to `["read", "wssearch-execute-api"]`)
 * `$wgWSSearchSearchFieldOverride`: Sets the search page to redirect to when using Special:Search.
 The user is redirected to the specified wiki article with the query parameter `search_query` specified through the search page if it is available.
 Does not change the behaviour of the search snippets shown when using the inline search field.
+* `$wgWSSearchMaxChainedQuerySize`: Sets the maximum number of results to retrieve for a chained property query (defaults to `1000`).
+Setting this to an extreme value may cause ElasticSearch to run out of memory when performing a large chained query.

 ### Debug mode